Apply for PCSA

 Application Process for a PCSA Delegate

 Applications are required in order to become a PCSA delegate.
-Material Advantage and Keramos faculty advisors as well as any additional ceramics faculty are contacted each spring and are asked to nominate 1 – 2 undergraduate or graduate students to apply for the following year’s PCSA delegation.
+Material Advantage and Keramos faculty advisors as well as any additional ceramics faculty are contacted and are asked to nominate 1 – 2 undergraduate or graduate students to apply for the following year’s PCSA delegation.

 - Resume that clearly identifies your year in school and includes any leadership, research and employment experience, as well as current contact information

 - Brief letter of support from a faculty member

 - addresses your reasons for wanting to attend the annual meeting and why participation in PCSA would be valuable to you and your local university or department

 - describes your academic or career plans for the near future (within 10 years)